true-north-engineering/pbz-educ/lab2/SOLUTIONS.md

 Increase the replica count of `todo-single` app to 3.
 Then start new rollout of deployment.
 Observe pods and notice how for each new pod starting, an old one is destroyed.

-Now change strategy to Recreate and start another rollot.
+Now change strategy to Recreate and start another rollout.
 Notice that this time all of the old pods get destroyed before new pods are created.

 Scale the `todo-single` deployment back to 1 replicas.